 Empire Company (which owns Sobeys), is acquiring a stake in Scene+ as part of a strategy to better compete with industry leader PC Optimum (owned by Loblaw Co).
 Scotiabank & Cineplex are the other owners of Scene+.

 Finn, a Vancouver based AI chatbot for banks was acquired by global customer service platform Glia.
 Finn operates in the same chatbot market as Canadian unicorn Ada.

-Plaid, a major financial data aggregator, has negotiated the first direct API access connection with a Canadian bank - RBC.
-Until now, fintechs using consumer permissioned financial data (for things like KYC or transaction info for underwriting) have relied on intermediaries like Plaid to collect this data using “screen scraping”, a method that partially circumvents banks and one that most Canadian banks have historically pushed back against.
-This is a huge milestone in open banking.
+Plaid, a major financial data aggregator, has negotiated a direct API access connection with a Canadian bank - RBC.
+Historically fintechs using consumer permissioned financial data (for things like KYC or transaction info for underwriting) have relied on intermediaries like Plaid to collect this data using “screen scraping”, a method that partially circumvents banks and one that most Canadian banks have historically pushed back against.

 Dello's crypto payments app was integrated into PandaPay's POS terminals.
 This is the first time Canadian merchants will be able to accept crypto alongside standard credit & debit cards within the same transaction flow.